 Ideally, you should choose a school based on your specific needs, not on the school’s reputation alone.
 The school that works best for someone else might not necessarily be the one that works best for you.

-B) Choosing a Job Path
+2. Choosing a Job Path

 You want to choose a major that will allow you to make solid job-related choices once you graduate.
 Ideally, you want to choose your

 future field, then select a major that goes with it.
 Some popular college majors include nursing, business administration and management, teacher education, criminal justice and corrections, information technology, and accounting.
-In America, history and English remain popular major fields.
+In America, history and English remain popular in major fields.

 Selecting a college major starts with knowing what your interests are.
-You don’t have to choose a job that you love–sometimes, following your passion can lead to a job field that’s difficult to break into or that might not offer you the kids of opportunities that you need–but you should select a path that you’ll enjoy.
+You don’t have to choose a job that you love–sometimes, following your passion can lead to a job field that’s difficult to break into or that might not offer you the kinds of opportunities that you need–but you should select a path that you’ll enjoy.
 These steps might help:

 - Take the aptitude tests offered by your high school.
 They’ll offer you a starting place if you don’t know what you’re interested in.